benjdod/comp520-compilerproject/guide.md

 ## Tests

 Test sets are included for each of the extension groups.
-They are divided into four groups:
+Each test file has a short description of what it is intended to test.
+They are divided into five groups by directory:
  - loop control
  - operators
  - overloading
  - string
+ - forloop